top of page

 Don't Just Trust the Company or Their Reviews—Inspect the Work

 When it comes to roofing, not all installations are created equal.
 Even within a single company, the quality of work can vary significantly.
 Simply trusting a company's reputation or their positive reviews isn't enough.
-You need to be an informed owner, paying close attention to the details of the job.
+You need to be an informed owner, paying close attention to the raw technical details of the job.

-The truth is, many people—including some professionals—lack a deep understanding of TPO systems.
-This knowledge gap is particularly apparent when it comes to inspections.
-I've personally seen numerous instances where inspectors have certified a TPO roof only for us to find significant issues later.
-During installations, I've had conversations with inspectors who were basically asking us how the roof should be done.
-We've also had inspectors mistakenly tell us our work was wrong, only for us to show them that based on the plans, what we were doing was perfectly correct.
+I've personally seen numerous instances where standard home inspectors have signed off on a TPO roof, only for us to walk the system later and find significant hidden issues.
+During installations, I've had open conversations with inspectors who were basically asking us how the roof should be done.
+We've also had inspectors mistakenly tell us our work was wrong, only for us to walk them through the engineering plans and show them that what we were doing was perfectly correct.

 For example, I once had an inspector get upset during an in-progress inspection, claiming the drip edge wasn't screwed down every six inches as required by code.
 We had to explain that the roof wasn't finished yet.
 The termination bar, which would be installed later over the drip edge, would be secured every six inches, bringing the entire installation into compliance.
-The ignorance about the TPO system, its components, and the proper installation process is widespread.
-As an owner, you have a responsibility to be aware of this and ensure your contractor is truly an expert.

 Understanding the Anatomy of a TPO Roof